tsundoku/tsundoku.github.io/README.md

 Q - *what were the last projects that you worked on alone?*
 A - (many) data transformation tools
 A - (many) late night installations
+A - no, not my choice, late night installations are dumber than drunk installations
+A - yes, there is hard evidence that driving while tired is worse than driving while drunk

 Q - *and the last projects that you worked on in a team?*
 A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), and someone else added the changes to the UI